 - Secure and maintain general commercial liability insurance, and whatever other kinds of insurance are appropriate.

 - Have written agreements with their property hosts that clarify responsibilities for property maintenance and repair.
 One wrinkle in this lawsuit was the fact that the market didn’t own or lease the land it operated on.
 It simply had oral permission from the lot-owner to operate there.
 As a result, the market felt it had no right to repair the lot.
 Accordingly, when the market was sued, it brought the landowner into the lawsuit (by filing this Third Party Complaint), alleging that the landowner, not the market, was responsible for maintaining and repairing the premises at issue.
 According to Kevin, a written arrangement that clearly spelled out which parties were responsible for what upkeep might have (1) prevented the incident from occurring or (2) helped the market defend itself against responsibility for the accident.
 Today, partially because of the lessons learned from this lawsuit, the market maintains a written sublease with the City.
+For more information on farmers market leases, click here.
 For more information on managing a market's relationship to its host site, click here.

 - Inspect their grounds to ensure that there are no unsafe conditions, fix unsafe conditions as they arise, and, if they cannot, mark potentially unsafe conditions with signs, cones, safety tape, etc. (For more on safety measures that farmers markets can take on market day to prevent or minimize the chance of accidents, click here.)